denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 * learning_rate = 0.0007 exponentially decaying every 10 epochs, batch_size = 256;
 * Loss function is the Softmax-Cross-Entropy;
 * dropout_rate = 0.4 (only in TRAIN mode);
-* Unfortunately the training was done on my laptop CPU (2,5 GHz Intel Core i5).

 ### STEP THREE: Visualize results on TensorBoard
 ```